St. Louis Fire of 1849: Timeline of the fire

 This fire was the largest and most destructive fire St. Louis has ever experienced.
 When the fire was finally contained after 11 hours, 430 buildings were destroyed, 23 steamboats along with over a dozen other boats were lost, and three people had died including a fire captain.
 As a result of these fires, a new building code required new structures to be built of stone or brick and an extensive new water and sewage system was started.

+The Great Fire as a Turning Point for St. Louis, Missouri

+Historian Adam Arenson contends that, "St. Louis was not lost.
+The opportunities created by the Great Fire allowed the city to profit economically, politically, and culturally, for the West, and for the entire nation".
+Insurance payments allowed people opportunities to rebuild.
+One such example of the type of opulent brick homes built after the fire is the current historic landmark home of Robert G. Campbell which was built for J.H.Hall in 1851.